 Even before the season started, people were already talking about the 2001 Ferrari being a lot better than the previous one.
 How good or how fast was anybody’s guess.
 Despite the rumors about the car, nobody had any doubt that Michael would come out uber-confident for the new season.

 Michael always went for the top prize, even when he had a less competitive car, as he did from the 1996 to 1999 seasons.
 So, it was a foregone conclusion that he would compete strongly in the 2001 season.
-His energy would be something the other teams would watch out for, while creating anticipation for the fans.

 The 2001 Australian GP Qualifying

 The first qualifying session of the 2001 season witnessed Michael Schumacher in a different class.
 Unlike the 2000 season where there was constant trading of poles between Ferrari and McLaren cars, the 2001 season was mostly between the Ferrari teammates.